smiley717/serverless-healthcare/README.md

-# healthcare
+# Healthcare service using serverless architecture

-Healthcare app using AWS serverless architecture
+Build microservice using serverless architecture, that collect various health and activity data from users and provides an analytical health insight

 # Design Diagram